benjaminvinicky/Git-Rebase/rebase-experiments/Manage_Rebase_History.md

 #Table of Contents

 1. How to Use this Guide
-2. Git History Components
+2. Basic Git Components
+4. Timestamps
-3. Rebase
+5. Rebase
   i.
 Purpose
   ii.
 Introduction
   iii.
 History